dasic002/GameOfKings/README.md

   - [CSS3](https://en.wikipedia.org/wiki/CSS)
   - [JavaScript](https://en.wikipedia.org/wiki/JavaScript)
 - [GitPod](https://www.gitpod.io/) - Cloud-based IDE to edit code and Git version control.
-- [Github](https://github.com/) - to store and publish the project.
+- [GitHub](https://github.com/) - to store and publish the project.
-- [Google Fonts](https://fonts.google.com/) - to import fonts "Comfortaa" and "Dosis" into the website's CSS.
+- [Google Fonts](https://fonts.google.com/) - to import fonts "Bree Serif" and "Patua One" into the website's CSS.
 - [Font Awesome](https://fontawesome.com/) - to import icons for more recognizable action buttons.
 It has been used in:
   - The expandable Nav bar on narrow displays.
   - The X icon in expandable projects section.